eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-deprecated-context-methods.md

+# eslint-plugin/no-deprecated-context-methods

-# Disallow usage of deprecated methods on rule context objects (`eslint-plugin/no-deprecated-context-methods`)
+📝 Disallow usage of deprecated methods on rule context objects.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/eslint-community/eslint-plugin-eslint-plugin#presets).